mmarzouk3/CS3251_P2/README.md

 ###Dependencies:
 All 3rd party libraries used are standard; we did not have to specifically install anything extra.
 For pickle to work, make sure your python version is >= 3.6.
+One thing to note: make sure that request.py, response.py, messages.py, and users.py are all in the
+same directory as ttweetcli.py and ttweetser.py, since those files are used to run the programs.